kailash-manasarovar/statement/docs/timeline/2026/june.md

 #### Jyotir, Vilde, the Norwegian, my room mate

 - Another agent.
+- I only noticed her name is an anagram of *devil* later :)
 - She let me speak fairly freely about my experiences - until I started talking about the baby-rape pornographers drugging children in schools in Spain, then she told me to stop speaking, it was too much, like so many of the people around me do (I think this behavior is an agent symptom because no-one normal does that and I experience it *all the time*).
 - I was formally keeping quiet about my knowledge of the spies at that stage (not on X or other social media) and I just mentioned law-enforcement agencies like the FBI, Interpol, etc., when she asked me, directly, who I thought my security team was that was following me around all the time.
 - So I never said what I really thought.